drewhendrickson/gae-canvas-exp/README.md

-A minimal experiment to show off how to use Google App Engine for psychology experiments
+A demo experiment to show off how to use HTML canvas and Google App Engine for psychology experiments
 ==================

 ### Required tools: